WillyChap/SuperModel_CAM/README.md

 This will create two model instances of CAM5 and CAM6 that have the names you specified in the **setup.sh** script, as well as the necessary source mods and the fake Data Assimilation scripts additionally, folders are created in your work directory and scratch directory which do the data handling.

-# To Submit the super model! .
+# To Submit the supermodel:

 With the update to Derecho we had to do one more trick thing: